-3. Word of mouth: Part of most bloggers’ dreams is to have their blogs all over the Internet.
+3. Word of mouth: Also known as WOM this really needs to be a top contender for the essentials that most bloggers’ dream of.
+That their blogs all over the Internet.
 While a visitor can copy and paste the url, most don’t bother.

 Now, there are easy-access buttons so users don’t have to go through all that.
 Since Twitter is growing so quick as a social medium, the WP-TweetPlus is a good one to have.
 Small or large, the Tweet button not only allows visitors who use Twitter to quickly pass your post on, but it also shows you how many have.
 In addition, it helps garner interest in what you have to say, which means more traffic.